 - Top companies using Node.js are Yahoo, Netflix, LinkedIn, Github, to name a few.

 Which is better – Node.js or Angular?

 Angular can be utilized for building single page applications and the applications that have separate functional layers.
-It is a client-side, open-source framework.
-While Node.js is an open-source server-side framework and runs on Windows, Linux, Mac OS X, and Unix.
-By comparing Angular vs Node.js, we can find that Node.js having features of non-blocking I/O model and event-driven can make it preferably efficient and lightweight.
+It is a client-side, open-source framework launched by Google in 2009.
+While Node.js is an open-source scalable server side framework and runs on Windows, Linux, Mac OS X, and Unix.
+The above stated strife between Angular vs Node.js states precisely that Node.js having features of non-blocking I/O model and event-driven can make it preferably efficient and lightweight when compared to Angular.

 Is Node.js a framework or language?